cakephp/docs/en/core-libraries/helpers/paginator.rst

 .. php:method:: options($options = [])

-    :param mixed $options: Default options for pagination links.
-If a string is supplied - it is used as the DOM id element to update.

 Sets all the options for the Paginator Helper.
 Supported options are:

 * ``url`` The URL of the paginating action. 'url' has a few sub options as well: